You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 Awards are available for undergraduate and – for the 2023-24 academic year – graduate study at public and non-profit private 2- and 4-year Gateways-entitled and Early Childhood Access Consortium for Equity member institutions.
 For students attending community colleges and public universities, the scholarship will cover the applicant's total cost of attendance for an academic year (including summer) after other financial aid received.
-Students at participating non-profit private institutions may receive an amount no more than the cost of the most expensive program of study in the early childhood education field at an Illinois public college.
+Students at participating non-profit private institutions may receive an amount no more than the cost of the most expensive undergraduate program of study in the early childhood education field at an Illinois public college or university.
 Recipients of the scholarship are expected to continue or return to teaching or direct services in the early childhood care and education field in Illinois after they complete their program of study.
 The ECACE Program has been funded for the last three academic years (2021-22 through 2023-24) through federal coronavirus response dollars.
 It is hoped that the state legislature will consider some level of state funding for the scholarship for the 2024-25 academic year during its spring legislative session.
 When more information is available, updates will be posted to this page.

 - be a U.S. citizen or an eligible noncitizen.